h-a-graham/EAlidaR/README.md

 ### Checking for available data

-You can check the availability of data for your region by using `check_coverage` which returns a ggplot of the available coverage.
+You can check the availability of data for your region by using `check_coverage`.
 To see national scale coverage use `national_covaerage`.
-However, at present these functions only display the Composite data, and don't include NLP extents.
+At present, these functions only display the <2019 Composite data, and don't include NLP extents.
 For more information on data coverage see this [web portal](https://environment.maps.arcgis.com/apps/webappviewer/index.html?id=f765c2a97d644f08927d5cd5abe58d87).
 At present composite data coverage for 1 m and 2 m resolutions is 87% and 81% respectively.
 With the inclusion of NLP data this is even higher!